 The new mass was named Niijima, and was awarded Global Post’s 2013 End of the Year Award for Best Island (its Award for Best Rock went to Gibraltar).

-Nasa and the Japanese Coast Guard captured images of the new island, Niijima Nasa’s satellite passed over again on Christmas Eve, and found that “only a narrow channel of water appeared to separate the two” islands.
+Nasa’s satellite passed over again on Christmas Eve, and found that “only a narrow channel of water appeared to separate the two” islands.
 It added that “the two islands may soon fuse into one”.

 With the emergence of those pictures – also showing the heated volcanic activity around “Snoopy’s body” – Japanese blogs noticed the resemblance emerging.

 Though still not officially named as a single entity, “Snoopy Island” was destined then destined for online notoriety.